Edmund upset in Eastbourne semis

 Meanwhile, Querrey was taken the distance by Thomas Fabbiano but ran out a 6-3 6-7 (4-7) 6-3 winner.

-At the Antalya Open, teenager Miomir Kecmanovic reached the final but was still waiting to learn the identity of his opponent because of a weather delay.
+At the Antalya Open, teenager Miomir Kecmanovic reached the final but was still waiting to learn the identity of his opponent due to a weather delay.

-Kecmanovic, who is 19, upset Jordan Thompson in the first semi-final on centre court.
+Kecmanovic, just 19, upset Jordan Thompson in the first semi-final on centre court.

-Lorenzo Sonego led Pablo Carreno Busta 6-3 5-5 in the other last-four match before rain hit and was not able to be completed, meaning the contest will run into Sunday (AEST).
+Lorenzo Sonego led Pablo Carreno Busta 6-3 5-5 in the other last-four match before rain hit and was not able to be completed, meaning the contest will run into Saturday.